-If a counterparty's rating does not fall into the best rating range, there is a possibility to arrange an unsecured Credit Limit only if all the defined financial covenants are fulfilled (Debt $\leq 0.8 \text{ x equity}$; EBIT/Interest costs ≥ 2.7 ; $3 \text{ x EBITDA} \geq \text{Debt}$).
+A counterparty's is entitled to arrange an unsecured Credit Limit only if it fulfils threshold ratings for minimum acceptable creditworthiness as well as all the defined financial covenants (Debt $\leq 0.8$ x equity; EBIT/Interest costs $\geq 2.7$ ; 3 x EBITDA $\geq$ Debt).
 These financial covenants are calculated from the latest audited annual reports that have to be provided to the Group.
 If the rating/scoring is not sufficient and/or if the financial covenants are broken, then the Group's credit exposure has to be collateralised by means of the one (or a combination) of the following risk mitigation tools: bank guarantee, cash deposit or parent company guarantee.
-There are also minimum rating requirements introduced for quarantee providers (for banks and parent companies).
-As at 31 December 2021 and 2020 there were no such significant guarantees or credit enhancements received by the Group.
+There are also minimum rating requirements introduced for guarantee providers (for banks and parent companies).
+As at 31 December 2022 and 2021, there were no such significant guarantees or credit enhancements received by the Group.

 Expected credit loss ("ECL") measurement.
-Measurement of ECLs is an accounting estimate that involves the determination methodology, models and data inputs.
-The following components have a major impact on credit loss allowance: definition of default, significant increase in credit risk, probability of default ("PD"), exposure at default ("EAD"), and loss given default ("LGD").
+Measurement of ECLs is an accounting estimate that involves the determination methodology, models, and data inputs.
+The following components have a major impact on credit loss allowance: definition of default, significant increase in credit risk ("SICR"), probability of default ("PD"), exposure at default ("EAD"), and loss given default ("LGD").
 The Group regularly reviews and validates the models and inputs to the models to reduce any differences between ECL estimates and actual credit loss experience.
 In general, ECL is the sum of the multiplications of the following credit risk parameters: EAD, PD and LGD, that are defined and explained below, and discounted to present value using the instrument's effective interest rate.